cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 value is encoded as a byte string, specific to the AKE protocol in which OPAQUE is instantiated.
 These two options are defined as the `external` and `internal` modes, respectively.
 See {{envelope-modes}} for their specifications.

+The internal mode is RECOMMENDED.
+Applications can use the external mode if there are additional requirements for how private keys are generated, e.g., in the case of compliance, or if applications have pre-existing private keys they wish to register for use with OPAQUE.

 Applications may pin key material to identities if desired.
 If no identity is given for a party, its value MUST default to its public key.
 The following types of